 Jesus at the Table in Matthew’s House

-When we read the story of Jesus calling Matthew out of his tax collector’s booth to follow him, it immediately continues with Jesus having dinner at Matthew’s house.
+The story of Jesus calling Matthew out of his tax collector’s booth to follow him immediately continues with Jesus having dinner at Matthew’s house.
 (Matthew 9:9-13) It tells us that “many tax collectors and “sinners” came and ate with Him and His disciples.

 Matthew left behind his material fortune for a fresh life of forgiveness and life with Jesus.
-He immediately told his friends and invited them to hear what Jesus had to say.
+He immediately told his friends and invited them to hear what Jesus’ words of life.

-(Matthew teaches us a great lesson- we don’t have to be “spiritually mature” or have a degree in theology to share our faith!)
+Lesson #1- Matthew teaches us a great lesson- we don’t have to be “spiritually mature” or have a degree in theology to share our faith!

-What a beautiful picture of the inclusiveness of Jesus.
-He loved each one who came to the table that night and shared His love and message with them.
+What a beautiful picture of the inclusiveness of Jesus and the heart of God.
+He loved each one who came to the table that night and shared the transformative power of His message.

 Jesus at the Table of the Last Supper

-Jesus’ last meal with His disciples is full of meaning.
-He didn’t host it for himself as a “going away” party; He still had so many things to teach his beloved disciples and so little time left.
-Jesus had eaten many meals with his precious disciples.
-This last one was important.
+Jesus’ last meal with His inner circle of disciples is full of meaning.
+He didn’t host it for himself as a “going away” party; He still had so many things to teach his beloved disciples and so little time left in His earthly ministry.

 Even though He knew His disciples would betray, disown, and desert Him, He rose from the table to wash their feet.
 This was a job for the lowliest slave, and Jesus took it upon Himself.
 What a beautiful example of servant-hood He gave us.